irrKlang is a powerful high level API for playing back sound in 3D and 2D applications

 - Fast Tracker 2 (*.xm)

-In addition, it is easily possible to extend the playable file formats
+It is easily possible to extend the playable file formats using plugins.

 : MP3 playback is done via a plugin which comes